 The festival is the brainchild of an independent group of London-based Italian authors, journalists, translators, and academics, and is organised with the Italian Cultural Institute in London.
 Print Room at the Coronet has teamed up with the organisers to host the festival sessions in their beautiful spaces (Auditorium, Studio, and Bar).

 Books by the authors in our programme will be available at a book stall run by the Italian Bookshop.
-For those who crave something more than just food for thought, a stall run by Donna Fügassa will be selling Italian street food.
+Visitors will be able to buy drinks in the atmospheric bar of the theatre, and Sicilian street food from an Etnacoffee‘s stall.

 Venue and accessibility: please read here.

-The “book tennis” poster is by the brilliant Victor Cavazzoni.
-Our logo and graphic design are designed by Christian Tecchio.
+The festival’s poster and the web design are by Victor Cavazzoni.
+The festival’s logo and other graphic designs are by Christian Tecchio.